Come meet our 2013 writer-in-residence, Ava Homa, during one of several events this July.

-Ava Homa exiled from Kurdistan-Iran in 2007 leaving her family and friends behind her.
-She is among the few Kurdish female authors who write about the Kurdish community and history.
-Her three-month residency, funded by the Canada Council Residency Program and the British Columbia Arts Council, began on May 1, 2013, and focuses on writing, research, and community programs.
+exiled from Kurdistan-Iran in 2007 and is among the few Kurdish women authors who write about the history of the Kurdish community.
+Her three-month residency, funded by the Canada Council Author Residency Program and the British Columbia Arts Council, began on May 1, 2013, and focuses on writing, research, and community programs.
 In 2010, Ava Homa published her debut collection of short stories, Echoes from the Other Land